 We have set our own goals in order to improve equality, diversity and inclusion in athletics:

 We will ensure that the principles of equality and diversity are owned and are embedded through the Leadership of England Athletics.

 We will improve our understanding of equality and diversity issues within our organisation.

 We will raise awareness of and embed equalities and diversity throughout our organisation

 We will understand and tackle barriers for under-represented groups in athletics and bring athletics to new audiences.
 We will encourage all sections of society to participate in our sport.
 In particular, we will look at improving participation of:

 England Athletics wants to become a leading sport governing body in promoting equality, diversity and inclusion.
-We have appointed Karen Neale as our Equalities Board Champion and she will champion equality, diversity and inclusion in everything we do.

 - England Athletics is committed to achieve the Intermediate Equality Standard for Sport.
 Details of the Standard can be found at: equalityinsport.org/equality-standard-for-sport

 - sports coach UK have a set of resources that coaches might find useful regarding equality, diversity and inclusion issues specifically relevant to coaches.
 Click here to find out more.